 Your divorce and/or custody has been set for trial.
 You can feel the panic setting in.
-How will you afford a lawyer?
+How will you afford a lawyer for the family court trial procedure?
 You could lose your children, your money and maybe your home if you don’t prepare and have your ducks in a row…but you cant possibly afford a lawyer (maybe you can –subject of a different article).
 Regardless, there is no need to panic.
 Even if you cant afford a family law attorney, you can still prepare your case so that you can show up to your family law trial confident and you can win.
 We prepared this article to assist those of you preparing for your family law trial that might have to handle the case on your own.

 2. FINANCIAL DISCLOSURE FORMS

 Be sure that you have an updated financial disclosure form on file with the Court at least a week before your trial.
 You will want to include your last three paystubs with the disclosure.
 Just like with your evidence, be sure that you provide a copy to the other side before trial.